mikrzol/masht/README.md

     foo@bar: python3 masht mash @test/args.txt
     ```
     will run masht mash with arguments provided in `args.txt` file within `./tests/` directory.
-    `args.txt` should look something like this:
+    `args.txt` should look something like this (note that there should be no trailing spaces on any of the lines!):
     ```
     tests/data/seqs
     -s